CurryChen77/Highway-env-adversarial/README.md

 ## bv behavior type: AdvVehicle
 receive the bv_action (tuple) from the bv_model, and add the tiny changes to original IMDVehicle (adv_acc, adv_steering)

-## main
+## TODO
-1. still need the specific model for the ego agent and the bv agent
+1. specify the ego agent model (pretrained)
+2. specify the bv agent model (model need training)
+3. specify the create_vehicles function in the AdvEnv